Welcome to the Hands & Voices Military Project! We’re glad you’re interested!

 LaShawna

-LaShawna Sims – Project Leader (Air Force Spouse)
+LaShawna Sims – Co-Lead (Air Force Spouse, Retired)

-When she is not supporting families, LaShawna enjoys spending quality time with her husband and two sons, singing, sewing, crafting, learning American Sign Language and finding anything to add to her collection of cacti and succulent themed items.
+When she is not supporting families, LaShawna enjoys spending quality time with her family on the golf course, homeschooling her sons, singing, sewing, learning American Sign Language and adding to her collection of cacti and succulent themed items.

 Jenny